carstonhenderson/hq-marketplace-backend-test/readme.md

 # The goal

-Create the necessary endpoints to integrate this backend with the frontend version of the test.
+Create the necessary endpoints and integrate the existing endpoints in order to create a functional marketplace with the frontend test

 ## Provisioning your local environment